Urinary Tract Infection (UTI)

 - Urinate soon after sex.
 This can wash away bacteria that might have gotten into the urethra during sex.

-- After using the toilet, always wipe from front to back.
+- After using the toilet, always use proper hygiene practices and wipe from front to back.
 This is very important after a bowel movement.

 - Wear cotton underwear and loose-fitting clothes.
-This helps keep the area dry.
+This helps keep the area around the urethra dry.

-- Choose lubricated condoms without spermicides.
-Or use a lubricant (without spermicides).
+- During intercourse, use lubricated condoms without spermicides, or use a lubricant without spermicides.